carlosgimenes/Training-Duolingo/Frases.md

 What language are they speaking right now? = Que língua eles estão falando neste momento?
 What pages do we have to read? = Que páginas nós temos que ler?
 What street is this?
+What time do you wake up? = A que horas você acorda?
 What time does the bus arrive? = A que horas o ônibus chega?
 What time would you like to arrive? = A que horas você gostaria de chegar?
 What's your favorite subject? = Qual é sua matéria favorita?
+What's the biggest country in Asia? = Qual o maior país da Ásia?
 What's the first sentence on page four? = Qual é a primeira frase na página quatro?
 What's the weather like right now?
 What's the weather like today?